-Achieving NIST compliance Can Be Challenging Without An Experienced Team Member On Your Side.
-If Your Business Is Not NIST 800, DFARS, or CMMC Compliant, You Will Not Be Able To Do Business With The Department of Defense (DoD) Or Any Other DoD Procurement Agency.
+Achieving NIST compliance Can Be Challenging Without An Experience NIST Consultant On Your Side.
+If Your Business Is Not either NIST 800 (SP 800-171, SP 800-53, Etc.), DFARS, or CMMC Compliant, You Will Not Be Able To Do Business With The Department of Defense (DoD) Or Any Other DoD Procurement Agency.

 - Praetorian Secure is comprised of former U.S. Army Agents of the Certifying Authority and Navy Certified Validators for NIST Compliance and Auditing.